Miami Hurricanes Logo

 Miami Hurricanes Logo 1965

-Having grown accustomed to the simple symbol, the concept of the logo changed significantly in 1965.
+Having grown accustomed to the simple symbol, the logo concept underwent significant changes in 1965.
 Simplicity gave way to precision and bold graphics.
 The logo no longer looked like the word “Miami” as it did in the previous version.
-Now, without words and using just letters, the emblem accurately conveyed the essence of the “University of Miami.”
+Now, without words, using only letters, the emblem accurately conveys the essence of the “University of Miami.”

 The new logo appeared quite interesting.
 The color scheme changed, becoming a mirror image of the previous version.
 The letters were bright orange, while the outline was green.
 The elements were arranged on two levels along a vertical line.
 The letter “U” was pushed forward and placed above the letter “M,” which was shifted downward.
-A bright shadow enhanced the letters’ presentability.
+A bright shadow enhanced the legibility of the letters.

 A new inner white outline elegantly emphasized the typography.
 The alignment of the two letters on the same plane symbolized unity and cohesion.